awslabs/aws-proof-build-assistant/docs/sources/index.md

 </p><!-- class="flag-name" -->

 <p class="flag-desc">
 Path to the root directory of the project under test.
-By default, this flag is set to the working directory.
 </p><!-- class="flag-desc" -->

 <p class="flag-name">
-`-ha FILE, --harness FILE`
+`-file FILE, --file-under-test FILE`
 </p><!-- class="flag-name" -->

 <p class="flag-desc">
-Path to the harness source file for which a `Makefile.arpa` will be generated.
+Path to the harness source file under test for which a `Makefile.arpa` will be generated.
 By default, `arpa` will search the working directory for a file that ends with "_harness.c".
 If the number of such files in the working directory is not exactly 1, `arpa` will throw an error.
 </p><!-- class="flag-desc" -->

 <p class="flag-name">